-For women who have had breast cancer, are going through treatment or have or newly diagnosed.
+A Peer Support Group for women who have had breast cancer, are going through treatment or have been newly diagnosed.
 Caregivers are also welcome.

 You don’t have to be alone on this.
-We meet every month in a safe and confidential environment.
-Our volunteers are trained volunteers and breast cancer survivors.
+We meet every month in a warm, inviting, safe and confidential environment with ladies that understand your journey.
+Our facilitators are trained volunteers and breast cancer survivors.

 Stay tuned for our 2021 meeting dates!